iamaaditya/iamaaditya.github.io/_posts/2016-04-04-Visual-question-answering-demo-in-python-notebook.md

 <div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <p>As it can be seen above the model also runs a 3 layered LSTM on the word embeddings.
 To get a naive result it is sufficient to feed the word embeddings directly to the merge layer, but as mentioned above the model gives close to the state-of-the-art results.</p>
-<p>Also, four layers of fully conntected layers might not be required to achieve a good enough results.
+<p>Also, four layers of fully connected layers might not be required to achieve a good enough results.
 But I settled on this model after some experimentation, and this model's results beat those obtained using only few layers.</p>

 </div>
 </div>